Gai Jatra: Patan

 Patan has a similar kind of following for this festival like that with Kathmandu, but has less involvement of people than that in Kathmandu.
-People in Lalitpur have another festival similar to Gaijatra called Matiyaa which is followed by Hindus with much more devotion and much more involvement by the people.
+People in Lalitpur have another festival similar to Gaijatra called Matiyaa followed by Hindus with much more devotion and involvement by the people.
 Thousands of people can be involved in this Matiya.
 Thus, for people in Lalitpur, the procession of Gaijatra is less entertaining.

 Kirtipur

 Gaijatra is celebrated widely, and particularly in Kirtipur's ancient historical towns: Kipu, Naga and Panga.
 The people in who celebrate in Kirtipur have many reasons to celebrate this festival and have a unique way of celebrating this festival.
 Among the people of Kirtipur, it is said that the gates of heaven for the dead are opened on this day, and the procession of Gaijatra will help their beloved to reach the gates of heaven if they march around the city for them.
-They march around the city of Kirtipur not by dressing up like cows but rather dressed up in different forms of gods and goddesses.
-People celebrate this festival not only for their dead relatives but also for peace and harmony among family members and the city itself.
+They march around the city of Kirtipur not by dressing up like cows but rather by dressing up in different forms of gods and goddesses.
+People celebrate this festival for their dead relatives and for peace and harmony among family members and the city itself.

-During this month the farmers of the city finish up their work in the fields and return home to celebrate the ending of the hard and tedious work in the fields.
+During this month, the city's farmers finish their work in the fields and return home to celebrate the end of the hard and tedious work in the fields.
 They gather family members and have a feast to their success.
 This culture is replicated in this festival in Kirtipur.
 Men dress up like women and travel around the city.
-They go from house to house calling up the owners of the house and asking them to come down and join in the feast with them.
+They go from house to house, calling up the house's owners and asking them to come down and join in the feast with them.
 This helps to create harmony among the neighbors and the city members.

 Kirtipur performs many dances with different imitating artists that provide much awe and happiness among the people.
 Kirtipur is enriched with many more beliefs and stories relating to Gaijatra than any other cities of the valley, and it has a more diverse celebration of this festival.

 Bhaktapur

-Bhaktapur is said to have the most enjoyable and exciting Gai Jatra, as it has its own peculiarities in the ways the festival is celebrated as compared to Lalitpur and Kathmandu.
+Bhaktapur is said to have the most enjoyable and exciting Gai Jatra, as it has its own peculiarities in how the festival is celebrated compared to Lalitpur and Kathmandu.
 A chariot (known as Taha-Macha) made of bamboo wrapped in cloth, with a photo of the deceased person hung at the center, is navigated through a predefined street by the family along with localities.
 So a long parade of chariots is seen.